jomo/imgur-screenshot/README.md

 Note
 ----

-The screenshot will be taken **after** the selection has been made.
+On Linux, the screenshot will be taken **after** the selection has been made.
 This could be annoying if you want to capture something quickly and _then_ want to select an area.
 I might implement this as a FutureFeature™ when I find a decent way to display an image in full screen.

 Troubleshooting
 ----